thoughtbot/ruby-science/release/ruby-science.md

 ```

 For more explanation of using decorators, as well as step-by-step instructions
-for how to introduce them, see the chapter on [Extract
+for how to introduce them, see the [Extract
-Decorator](#extract-decorator).
+Decorator](#extract-decorator) chapter.

 ### Drawbacks

-Injecting dependencies in our example made each class - `SummariesController`,
+Injecting dependencies in our example made each class&mdash;`SummariesController`,
-`Survey`, `Question`, and `UnansweredQuestionHider` - easier to understand as a
+`Survey`, `Question` and `UnansweredQuestionHider`&mdash;easier to understand as a
 unit.
-However, it's now difficult to understand why kind of summaries will be
+However, it's now difficult to understand what kind of summaries will be
 produced just by looking at `Survey` or `Question`.
 You need to follow the stack
-up to `SummariesController` to understand the dependencies, and then look at
+up to `SummariesController` to understand the dependencies and then look at
 each class to understand how they're used.

 In this case, we believe that using dependency injection resulted in an overall